-- Record identifier, to enable ready identification of a record should a query arise. - Gender. - Date of birth (see below). - Smoker status (except for mortality-only policies which were written on undifferentiated premiums). - Record type (i.e. In force, exit or claim, dependent on the structure of data that is supplied). - Policy number (or other unique identifier). - Details of the type of cover (see below). - Policy Commencement Date. - Initial Benefit Amount, to allow analysis by amount band (see below). - Current Benefit Amount, to allow analysis weighted by amounts (see below). - Whether a policy/life is rated (unless you only supply data on "standard rates" cases). - Date and type of exit, if applicable (for census data, only claims will be supplied).
-Our preferred field for the date of claim is the date of death (or diagnosis of a critical illness).
+- Record identifier; a unique identifier to enable ready identification of a record should a query arise.

+- Gender

+- Date of birth (see below).

+- Smoker status.

+- Record type (i.e. In force, exit or claim, dependent on the structure of data that is supplied).

+- Details of the type of cover (see below).

+- Policy Commencement Date.

+- Initial Benefit Amount, to allow analysis by amount band (see below).

+- Current Benefit Amount, to allow analysis weighted by amounts (see below).

+- Whether a policy/life is rated.

+- Date and type of exit, if applicable:

+- Our preferred field for the date of claim is the date of death (or diagnosis of a critical or terminal illness).

+- Type of exit should distinguish between claims, lapses, surrenders, paid-up policies and refund of premium (on Guaranteed acceptance policies, if death occurs during a moratorium period).